janvorisek/drie/docs/guide/creating-the-first-scene.md

 </template>
 ```

 Drie automatically resizes the renderer canvas to it's parent element dimensions.
 In our example this is equal to the window width and height.
-This behavior can be disabled, so that you can maintaing the dimensions manually.
+This behavior can be disabled, so that you can maintain the dimensions manually.

 ## Adding objects